spartan-array/spartan/README.md

-## Sparrow
+## Spartan

-Sparrow is a distributed array engine, built on top of a Piccolo-style key-value store.
+Spartan is a distributed array engine, built on top of a Piccolo-style key-value store.

 ### Installation